From valence fluctuations to long-range magnetic order in EuPd$_2$(Si$_{1-x}$Ge$_x$)$_2$ single crystals: Phase diagram

 On the other hand, there exist several Eu-based systems showing a different type of general phase diagram without a first-order valence transition.
-One example is the series EuCu$_2$(Ge$_{1-x}$Si$_x)_2$, where the occurrence of the valence crossover is observed in direct proximity to the antiferromagnetic phase at around $x=0.65$ \cite{Fukuda03, Hossain04}.
-In addition, resistivity measurements under pressure on EuCu$_2$Ge$_2$ indicate that the antiferromagnetic transition suddenly drops to zero at a critical pressure of 6.2\,GPa and the authors suggest the existence of a quantum critical point of the valence transition from a nearly divalent state to that with trivalent weight \cite{Gouchi20}.
+One example is the series EuCu$_2$(Ge$_{1-x}$Si$_x)_2$, where the occurrence of the valence crossover is observed in direct proximity to the AFM phase at around $x=0.65$ \cite{Fukuda03, Hossain04}.
+In addition, resistivity measurements under pressure on EuCu$_2$Ge$_2$ indicate that the AFM transition suddenly drops to zero at a critical pressure of 6.2\,GPa and the authors suggest the existence of a quantum critical point of the valence transition from a nearly divalent state to that with trivalent weight \cite{Gouchi20}.
 This is corroborated by an increased effective mass and a linear-in-$T$ resistivity around the critical pressure \cite{Gouchi20}.
-The here presented measurements suggest that the \EPSG\, series might correspond to a similar scenario, as we do observe a similar abrupt change from an antiferromagnetic transition towards the valence crossover regime.
-Measurements under He-gas-pressure, which will be presented elsewhere \cite{Wolf23}, study this region in more detail and reveal that a critical endpoint at finite temperatures emerges directly out of the antiferromagnetically-ordered state.
+The measurements presented here suggest that the \EPSG\, series might follow a similar scenario, as we do observe a similar abrupt change from an AFM transition towards the valence-crossover regime.
+Measurements under He-gas pressure, which will be presented elsewhere \cite{Wolf23}, study this region in more detail and reveal that a critical endpoint at finite temperatures emerges directly out of the antiferromagnetically-ordered state.
 Further measurements are needed to evaluate this exciting interplay between fluctuating charge-, spin-, and lattice degrees of freedom at around $x=0.1$ in this series.